a-chris/medium-no-thanks/README.md

   <img src="https://github.com/a-chris/medium-no-thanks/blob/master/readme/sample.gif" />
 </p>

+## Extra features
+[x] Dark mode friendly (only for Android 10 and greater) [] Detecting the availability of a new release
+[] Keeping a list of read posts

+## What you can't do using this app
+* You won't be able to clap or comment a post

 ## Under the hood

-Medium No Thanks takes advantage of Android WebView component to render the Medium page without redirecting you to the Medium application with the paywall.
+Medium No Thanks takes advantage of the Android WebView to render Medium pages without redirecting you to the Medium application with the paywall.

+## Features request and bugs report
+To request a new feature or report a bug feel free to open an issue.